Clubs and Activities

 Debate

 Harry D. Jacobs High School has a proud tradition of debate.
-Jacobs was a founding member of the Illinois Congressional Debaters Association which got its start over 25 years ago.
+Jacobs was a founding member of the Illinois Congressional Debaters Association which got its start over 27 years ago.
 The debate season runs from August to March and over 500 debaters compete at monthly tournaments.
-In addition to monthly tournaments, team members may have the chance to participate in the Illinois High School Association State Debate Tournament held in Springfield, Illinois, and have the opportunity to participate in a special qualifying tournament for the National Speech and Debate Association National Tournament which is held annually at various locations around the country.
+In addition to monthly tournaments, the debate team may have the opportunity to participate in a special qualifying tournament for the National Speech and Debate Association National Tournament which is held annually at various locations around the country.
 During the month leading up to each tournament, debate team members meet weekly to write a current event bill (topic), review the bills, research the topics, practice speaking, and discuss tournament strategy.
 At the tournament, team members participate in a simulated Congress chamber of approximately 20-25 people by delivering persuasive PRO or CON speeches and by asking and answering questions.
 The speeches and questions are scored by judges and individual and team awards are given at the end of each tournament.
 While informative, no words can truly describe the experience of being part of the Jacobs High School Debate Team.
-Please visit www.d300debate.org for more information.
+Please email Debate Coach Nurse Marge at Margaret.Zielinski@d300.org for more information.

 DJ Club